hahaxun/mmf/website/docs/tutorials/concat_bert_tutorial.md

 ## Experiment Config

-In the next step, we will create the experiment config which will tell MMF which dataset, optimizer, scheduler, metrics for evalauation to use.
+In the next step, we will create the experiment config which will tell multimodelity which dataset, optimizer, scheduler, metrics for evalauation to use.
 We will save this config in `configs/experiments/concat_bert_tutorial/defaults.yaml`:

 ```yaml
 includes: